Published December 16, 2020

-“These plans preserve our mission as a place-based, public research institution while providing us the needed flexibility to continuing caring for our campus community and providing the best possible educational experience for our students,” he said.
+“UB’s top priorities remain preserving our mission as a place-based, public research institution, and providing the best possible educational experience for our students while protecting the health and safety of the campus community,” he said.

 Weber noted that UB has conducted over 35,000 COVID-19 tests since the beginning of the fall semester, including 16,425 tests during pre-Thanksgiving exit testing for students, with an overall positivity rate just below 0.5%.
 This positivity rate, he added, was “significantly lower than the surrounding community.”